 120-150 inches per year--- Areas of the Coast Range, such as Laurel Mtn and Valsetz, are extraordinarily wet, with yearly rain amounts around 120-150 inches.
 My pick for Oregon's wettest town is the small company-owned mill town of Valsetz, which during the period of record of 1926 to 1986, averaged 128 inches per year!
 It would take Oregon's driest town, Fields, twenty years to get that much rain!
 Not surprisingly, when the mill pulled out of Valsetz around 1985, no one wanted to keep living there, and so the weather station closed down.
 Valsetz was located in a small valley at 1,150 feet, about 30 miles inland from Lincoln City on the Oregon Coast.
 Nowadays, I nominate Tillamook for the title.
 It's a real town, located on the northern Oregon coast, famed for its cheese-making industry.
 Tillamook is drenched with an honest 90 inches per year.

-204 inches of Rain!
-Recently, in 1996, 3,589 ft.
+YEARLY: 204 inches of Rain!
+In 1996, 3,589 ft.
 Laurel Mountain west of Salem set a new state rainfall record of 204 inches in a single year!
-And in November 2006, Laurel set a new monthly rainfall record for Oregon, a monstrous 49.59 inches--- that's over four FEET of rain falling in a single month, which is an average of over 1 1/2 inches falling each and every day for a solid month!
+MONTHLY: 49.59 inches-- And in November 2006, Laurel set a new monthly rainfall record for Oregon, a monstrous 49.59 inches--- that's over four FEET of rain falling in a single month, which is an average of over 1 1/2 inches falling each and every day for a solid month!
 (Portland's wettest-ever month recorded a mere 13.35 inches (December 1996).
+IN A SINGLE DAY: 14.30 inhes-- Nov.
+6, 2006: Lees Camp near the Wilson River east of Tillamook received 14.30 inches of rain on Nov.
+6. The rains flooded houses and businesses in Tillamook, undermined million-dollar homes on the coast and also inland on the Sandy River, and caused a major washout of Oregon 35 near Mount Hood.

 Year-round, Oregon hides some amazingly hot spots.